🌍

 📄 Required Documents

-• European Health Insurance Card (EHIC) temporary for EU citizens
+• EU citizens: bring European Health Insurance Card (EHIC) if applicable

 Get tax ID